FORMULATING A PLAN FOR THE WIRING OF YOUR

 AutoReWire.com

-It is best to start planning the electrical system before the car is complete.
+It is best to start planning the electrical system well before the car is complete.
 Many people think of the electrical system about the time they install the engine and want to hear it run for the first time.
-Quite honestly the installation of the wiring can be one of the last things to install just prior to the sound proofing materials and the seats and upholstery.
-Many times people find themselves installing the wiring in the car after its painted and find that they really need to drill a hole in the firewall or kick panel to route the wires.
+Usually the installation of the wiring is one of the last things to do just prior to installing the seats and upholstery.
+You also might want to run some of the wiring prior to installing the sound proofing materials.
+Many times people find themselves installing the wiring in the car after its painted and find that they need to drill a hole in the firewall or kick panel to route the wires or they didn't consider the size of the fuse panel.
 If you plan ahead as you assemble the cars mechanical components you can save yourself some grief during the wiring job.

 Here are some other ideas to make you think about the wiring as you assemble the car.

 Number one in my book is will it be 12 volt or 6 volt?
-Now I know some of you are thinking I've lost it.
-Why in the world would anyone want 6 volts..
-Well if you are building a period correct nostalgia car you will probably want original 6 volt equipment.
-And if you're wanting to keep that genuine '40 Ford dash intact and use the original gauges you have some serious thinking to do.
+Most cars built or rewired today are going to use a 12-volt system.
+But if you are rewiring an older car and keeping it 6 volts you will need to use larger wire than you would in a 12-volt system.
+DO NOT make the mistake that a few have made and use a wiring kit designed for 12 volts on a 6-volt system.
+Can you say Fire?
+Why in the world would anyone want 6 volts?
+Well if you are building a period correct nostalgia car you will probably want original 6-volt equipment.
+And if you're wanting to keep that genuine '40 Ford dash intact and use the original gauges you have think about converting the gauges to operate on 12 volts or figure out how to supply 6 volts to them.

 Most rodders and custom builders want the battery hidden out of sight but accessible.
-GOOD LUCK and for heaven sake do yourself a favor while you're building the rest of the car - Locate the battery and test fit it and the cables before painting the car.
-There is nothing I hate worse than having to cut up a floor pan or battery box after the car is finished because nobody checked to see if the battery or cables fit.
+For heaven sake do yourself a favor while you're building the rest of the car - Locate the battery and test fit it and the cables before painting the car.
+There is nothing I hate worse than having to cut up a floor pan or battery box after the car is finished because nobody checked to see if the battery or cables would actually fit.

-Battery cable size is another thing to think about.
+Battery cable size is another thing to think about along with where it will be located and mounted to the body or frame.
 I tend to go with heavier than needed cable on everything I do.
 On short runs I might use something like a number 2 gauge battery cable but if I'm running cable all the way from the trunk on a race car I will probably use a number 1/0 welding cable.
+I use welding cable because it has more individual wires for the size of the cable (less resistance) and is more flexible than battery cable.
 Just remember the farther you run a cable (wire) the larger it needs to be.

-Battery cable connections must be clean and tight.
-I always install internal and external star lock washers on all connections made to a chassis ground after properly cleaning it.
-Most of the electrical problems that I find on street rods and customs are related to poor grounding.
+Battery cable connections MUST be clean and tight.
+I always install internal and external star lock washers on all connections made to a chassis ground after properly cleaning it to bare metal.
+Then coat with dielectric grease or paint.
+Most of the electrical problems that I find on street rods, hot rods and customs are related to poor grounding.
 Always ground the battery to the engine block and then ground the engine to the chassis and to the body.
 If you are set on using the frame for a ground cable, (battery mounted in the rear of the vehicle) make very sure that you properly connect the cable from the battery to the frame and another cable from the frame to the engine.
 Down the road when the car doesn't want to start check the cables where they bolt to the frame and the engine.
 They will be loose, dirty and/or corroded.
 One good way to use the frame for a ground is to weld a 3/8" stainless steel bolt to the frame.
-Tape the threads off when painting or coating it.
-Use a flat stainless washer followed by an internal/external star washer, followed by the battery cable, followed by another star washer, flat washer and nylock nut.
+Tape the threads off when painting or coating the frame.
+When you're ready to connect the cable.
+Apply some dielectric grease to the threads, run a nut down to the weld, then install a heavy flat washer followed by an internal/external star washer, followed by the battery cable, followed by another star washer, flat washer and nylock nut all liberally coated with dielectric grease.

 Wiring Harness and Fuse Panel

 The next option is the less expensive panels and harnesses most of which are already pre-terminated at the panel.
-Most of these use a GM style ATO/ATC blade fuse panel with the turn and hazard flasher on the panel.
-Painless Wiring, EZ Wiring, Centech, Haywire, and Enos Custom Components all come to mind and have good instructions on how to install their specific kit.
+Most of these use an ATO/ATC or mini blade fuse panel with the turn and hazard flasher on the panel.
+Painless Wiring, Ron Francis, EZ Wiring, Centech, Haywire, and Enos Custom Components all come to mind and have good instructions on how to install their specific kits or panels.

-On the less expensive end are the GM style fuse panel kits with the wires preterminated in the panel.
+On the less expensive end are the GM style fuse panel kits with the wires pre-terminated in the panel like Painless Wiring and Centech's GV-16..
 These panels can be installed a little quicker because of this design.
-We stock a selection of these kits ranging from ten to twenty-one circuits.
-The ones we stock are furnished with and without switches.
+We stock the Centech GV-16 with and without switches.
 The balance of the wiring, which is not connected to the fuse panel, has the necessary terminals machine crimped and dip soldered in place with heat shrink tube installed.

 So which way do you go?
 I can't tell you.
 You will have to decide for yourself.
 I hope this information helps.
 I can say this much, plan out your wiring as well as you plan out the design of the rest of the car.
 Be safe and install quality products.
 Most of all have fun and drive careful.